Generator-Based Fuzzers with Type-Based Targeted Mutation

-One way to fuzz the program in Fig.~\ref{fig:yearThumbnails} is by using a generator-based fuzzer, also known as semantic fuzzers~\cite{zest, confetti,mu2}.
-These fuzzers are able to construct structurally correct input using programmable code that we call \emph{input generators}.
-For example, Fig.~\ref{fig:generators} shows a snippet of the code for constructing a file generator Fig.~\ref{fig:filegenerator} {\tt FileWithAttributesGenerator} which uses, among other generators, the calendar date generator~\ref{fig:calendargenerator}, i.e.; {\tt CalendarGenerator}.
+Zest~\cite{zest} is the state-of-the-art GBF for Java programs.
+Fig.~\ref{fig:generators} shows a snippet of the generator's code written with Zest that constructs a file using a file generator {\tt FileWithAttributesGenerator} that uses, among other generators, the calendar date generator {\tt CalendarGenerator} Fig.~\ref{fig:generators} to generate dates.
 Both classes define a {\tt generate} method that constructs the object of the intended type.
-For example, in the {\tt FileWithAttributeGenerator} the {\tt generate} method starts by creating a random file name using the {\tt StrGenerator} {\bf (line 4)}, then it creates an instance of the {\tt FileGenerator}, passes the randomly selected name to it, then generates the file's contents {\bf(lines 5-7)}.
-Then, the remaining code generates random dates using the {\tt CalendarGenerator} to set the creation date, last access date, and the last modification dates of the created file.
-The {\tt GregorianCalendar} generator creates a calendar object {\bf (line 22)}.
-It randomly sets its day and month to randomly generated values {\bf(lines 23, 24)}.
-Finally, it assigns a year to the calendar using a random number that represents a number of years relative to the current year.
-The selection process employs a geometric distribution with a probability of 1/5.
-Subsequently, there is a 0.25 probability that the chosen value is added to the current year, resulting in a choosing the current year or a future one, while in other cases, it's subtracted from the current year, yielding a year in the past.
+For example, the {\tt FileWithAttributeGenerator}'s generate method starts by creating a random filename using the {\tt StrGenerator} {\bf (line 4)}, then it creates an instance of the {\tt FileGenerator} that generates the file's contents {\bf(lines 5,6)}.
+The remaining code generates random dates (using the {\tt CalendarGenerator}) to set the creation, the last access, and the last modification dates ({\bf lines 9-14}).
+The To create a calendar object, the {\tt GregorianCalendar} generator choose three random integers for its day, month and year.
+The year is generated using a geometric distribution with a mean of 5, making it more likely to construct a year that is within $\pm$5 years range from the current year (25\%-75\% future and past years, respectively) ({\bf lines 26-29}).
+Observe that Zest does not directly control the program input.
+Instead, it controls, i.e., providing an implementation for, the random selection within the input-generators represented with operations on {\tt r}, the {\tt SourceOfRandomness}, highlighted in grey.
+All such selections is what we refer to as the Fuzzer Controlled Input (FCI).
+By controlling these random selections, the GBF can indirectly control the generation of program inputs.
+For example, the GBF fuzzer will control the random selection happening on {\bf line 5-7} in Fig.~\ref{fig:generators}.